bekimhajdini12-ui/GTAFrostedWinterRemastered-Public/README.md

 ## Installation

 You'll need your own 1.0 copy of the game in order to play the mod, we cannot provide this for you.
 Fortunately downgrading to 1.0 is as easy as [downloading a 1.0 exe](https://www.google.com/) and placing it inside your game Steam/RGL folder.
-Once you've done that or you already have a 1.0 copy, copy our files on top and you're good to go!
+Once you've done that or you already have a 1.0 copy, copy our files on top from the [releases](https://github.com/EnglishBen/GTAFrostedWinterRemastered-Public/releases) section and you're good to go!

 ## Found An Issue?